tauri-apps/tao/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Tauri
+about: Suggest an idea for tao
 title: ''
 labels: feature request
 assignees: ''